MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 **Warning: this crochet object, no matter how cute it is, is not a toy.
 It has not been tested for safety.
 Do not give it to children or pets.**

+If you don't know Joseph Bologne, you may wish to start with watching [this amazing presentation of his life in English](https://youtu.be/v7LXX57swb0), with animations and epic music.

 # Copyright information

 **This pattern or any portion thereof may not be reproduced in any manner whatsoever without the express written permission of the designer.**